CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Baby may also start to laugh to gauge your reaction.
 Sound plays a key role here, as baby’s eyesight can take many months to fully develop.
 (Bonus: These early interactions between you and baby lay the foundation for their social development, Horton says.)

 What’s more, babies don’t exclusively laugh when they’re awake.
-Don’t be surprised if you hear a few little laughs coming from the baby monitor after you put your child down for a nap or bedtime.
+Don’t be surprised if you hear a few little giggles coming from the baby monitor after you put your child down for a nap or bedtime.
 Babies start to laugh in their sleep for the first time around 9 months (or possibly earlier), says Stanley Spinner, MD, chief medical officer of Texas Children’s Pediatrics in Houston.
 There’s really no way of knowing why babies laugh in their sleep, but experts believe it happens most often during REM and active parts of sleep.
 During this stage, babies “will produce some involuntary movements, coos, giggles and laughs,” Horton says.

 How Does Baby’s Laugh Change?